 Fuel Pump Controller

 Fuel injection systems run at a fairly high pressure, typically 43.5 PSI.
-While this seems high compared with atmospheric pressure, but it's about the same as common household water supply.
-It's not as scary as it might seem.
-However, generating this pressure requires a serious pump.
-Most EFI systems use a return type system in which a mechanical regulator limits pressure and routes excess fuel back to the fuel tank.
+It's about the same pressure as common household water supply.
+Generating this pressure requires a fuel pump and pressure regulator.
+Most EFI systems use a return type system in which a mechanical regulator limits fuel pressure and routes excess fuel back to the fuel tank.
+Typical automotive pumps require as much as 10 Amps average current to operate.
+Motorcycle pumps require about half as much current.
+EFI fuel pumps are quite inefficient, very little of the electrical power is used to push fuel.
+Most of the power is lost in heat.

-There were a number of challenges associated with typical mechanical fuel pressure regulators with return lines.
-I decided to design my own electronic system to meet these challenges.
+To reduce power demand and the need for a fuel return line, I decided to design my own electronic fuel pressure regulator.
 Here's a high level block diagram:

 Fuel Rail Pressure Controller

-It turns out that many cars use electronic FRP sensors to control fuel system pressure.
+It turns out that many cars use electronic Fuel Rail Pressure (FRP) sensors to control fuel system pressure.

 There are several advantages to this system: